lehmanwics/lehmanwics.github.io/_posts/2017-04-10-ro-builds-a-web-scraper.md

 ---
-published: false
+layout: post
+title: So, I'm Building a Web Scraper
+excerpt_separator: <!--more-->
 ---
-## So, I'm Building a Web Scraper

 What's my goal?
 To compile a list of articles with titles, keywords, and dates from 2015 to 2016.